schrodingersbox/split_cat/README.md

   * Flag for goals in funnel format and percentage along funnel, rather than of overall

   * Cleanup
-     * Update non-structure fields from config
+     * Save config changes (weights, descs) through to DB
      * Archive & delete experiments
       * Configurable cookie TTL
       * Fill in all the table relationships
          * Add dependent destroys
-      * Change to hash with indifferent access
-      * Save config changes (weights, descs) through to DB
       * Fix named route problem in show.html.erb_spec.rb

   * REST API